ajaycj/Lynkr/README.md

   ```

-## Lynkr also supports Codex Cli (via api) , Cline, Continue.dev and other OpenAI compatible tools.
+## Lynkr also supports  Cline, Continue.dev and other OpenAI compatible tools.
 ---

 ## Documentation